Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Cross-Disciplinary Engagement with Social Determinants

-\paragraph{Economics and Sociology} In the effort of quantitatively measuring social determinants, economists and sociologists have proposed various indices to capture the influence of contextual environments on individuals' opportunities and outcomes.
-For instance, the Social Vulnerability Index (SVI) is developed by CDC/ATSDR to address social vulnerability as it relates to natural or human-caused hazards and public health emergencies \citep{juntunen2004addressing,flanagan2011social}.
-The (updated) Area Deprivation Index (ADI) and Neighborhood Atlas are developed by the University of Wisconsin-Madison to rank neighborhoods by socioeconomic disadvantage in a region of interest, e.g., at the state or national level \citep{kind2014neighborhood,kind2018making}.
+\paragraph{\textbf{Economics and Sociology}} \looseness=-1 In the effort of quantitatively measuring social determinants, economists and sociologists have proposed various indices to capture the influence of contextual environments on individuals' opportunities and outcomes.
+For instance, the (updated) Area Deprivation Index (ADI) and Neighborhood Atlas are developed to rank neighborhoods by socio-economic disadvantage in a region of interest, e.g., at the state or national level \citep{kind2014neighborhood,kind2018making}.
 The Index of Concentration at the Extremes (ICE) measures spatial polarization of extreme privilege and deprivation \citep{massey2001prodigal,kubrin2006predicting}.
 The Child Opportunity Index (COI) measures the quality of resources and conditions that matter for children's healthy development in the neighborhoods where they live \citep{acevedo2014child}.

-\paragraph{Healthcare} Utilizing indices proposed in economics and sociology, the social determinants of health (SDoH) have long been engaged in the healthcare literature.
-Researchers have pointed out that one size does not fit all when it comes to the index of socioeconomic status in healthcare \citep{braveman2005socioeconomic}, and that the incorporation of SDoH indices necessitates methodological clarity \citep{foryciarz2025incorporating}.
-Previous works have found racial/ethnic and geographic variations in distrust of physicians in the US \citep{armstrong2007racial}.
+\paragraph{\textbf{Healthcare}} The social drivers of health (SDoH) have long been engaged in the healthcare literature.
+Researchers have pointed out that one size does not fit all when it comes to the index of socio-economic status in healthcare \citep{braveman2005socioeconomic}, and that the incorporation of SDoH indices necessitates methodological clarity \citep{foryciarz2025incorporating}.
+Previous works have found racial/ethnic and geographic variations in distrust of physicians in the U.S. \citep{armstrong2007racial}.
 The distinction between healthcare costs and healthcare needs matters when it comes to the choice of target in the development of prediction algorithms \citep{obermeyer2019dissecting}, and so does the distinction between race-based and race-conscious medicine \citep{pallok2019structural,cerdena2020race}.
 Most recently, the World Health Organization (WHO) has released a report about the persisting social injustices \citep{who2025world}.